Sailor Moon (1994 TV pilot)

 Sailor Moon, also known under the nickname of Saban Moon, is an unaired proof of concept pilot episode that loosely adapts the Japanese manga and anime television series Sailor Moon.
 The pilot episode featured a mixture of live-action and animation, as well as a diverse cast of young women who secretly fight evil.
-A two minute music video was created alongside the pilot.
+It was directed by Rocky Solotoff, and a two minute music video was created alongside the pilot.

 The pilot was not picked up for production and was not distributed; the two minute music video was shown at an Anime Expo convention in 1995, where it was videotaped via camcorder.
 The pilot episode was considered to be lost media until its discovery in 2022 by YouTuber Ray Mona.

 Synopsis

 The pilot episode began with an animated section that shows how Sailor Moon and her friends, the Princess Warriors, were forced to flee to Earth.
 The evil Queen Beryl has taken over the outer Solar System and taken their Jewels of Power.
 Only the Moon, Earth, Jupiter, Mars, Venus, and Mercury still hold their Jewels of Power, infuriating Queen Beryl.
 These remaining planets have come together to form a federation led by Queen Serenity of the moon, in hopes of becoming strong enough to put an end to Queen Beryl's evil.
 Meanwhile Sailor Moon has fallen in love with Prince Darian of the Earth and intend to wed.
 Their betrothal ceremony is interrupted and Sailor Moon, her white cat Luna, and her friends are forced to flee the moon with their planets' Jewels of Power.
 Plans to meet up with Darian are shattered when his spaceship is destroyed in the fight.
 With few other options available to them, the girls use a black hole to travel to Earth.

 The live-action portion shows the girls' life on Earth, where they attend a girls' academy and live in their dorms.
 Their peaceful lives there are disrupted by Luna informing them that they must travel to and defend the planet Jupiter.
 Their battle is shown as another animated segment where they manage to overcome all of the enemies save one, which is larger than the others.
 Sailor Moon is only able to defeat the monster after an unknown man in a tuxedo shows up and gives her extra power via a single white rose that he throws towards the monster and Sailor Moon.
 With the monsters successfully vanquished, the girls return to Earth.